petersn/tinysr/README.md

 * `apps`: Contains programs that link against `tinysr.o`.
 The makefile is set up to automatically compile anything matching `*.c` in `apps` against `tinysr.o`.
 * `playground`: Contains non-critical throw-away programs that were written in the course of creating TinySR.
 * `scripts`: Contains utility scripts, such as for speaker training, or computing important tables of constants.
+* `pytinysr`: Contains a compatible recognizer implemented in pure Python, using no non-standard libraries.

 The API
 -------